A BRIEF HISTORY OF ENGLISH SOCIETY

-Celtic society was hierarchical.
-At the top was a class of nobles headed by a king or chieftain.
+At the top of Celtic society were a class of nobles headed by a king or chieftain.
 Below them were the craftsmen (of whom metalworkers were the most important).
 Then came the farmers who provided the food supply and also fought for the chief.
-There was also a class of slaves in Celtic England.
-However the Celts were divided into tribes.
+The Celts were divided into tribes.
 There was no political unity among them and a great deal of fighting.

 Roman British Society